Magnusson-Institute/m066/README.md

 Forefront reports on their blog that it should generate:

 ```
-"The job market is great but people still prefer doing gig work
+The job market is great but people still prefer doing gig work
 because of the flexibility.
 Ms. Bettis thinks that income from gigs
 can help her save enough money to open her own storefront.
 She is one
 of the many Americans who are embracing the new working style.
 Silvia